skgigliotti/streamlit_tutorial/README.md

 ### Exercises

-The best way to test and improve your Streamlit skills is to dive into some hands-on practice.
+The best way to learn Streamlit skills is to solve small, real-world problems.
 Open the file [exercises.md](exercises.md) and try completing the tasks listed there.
 They cover:
 1. Adding a new graph.
 1. Adding a new select box for user input.
 1. Creating tabs.

-My solutions are in `solution_app.py`.
+If you get stuck, check my solutions in `solution_app.py`.

 ### Publish your app